 Description

-EXTERIOR: single-storey, two-and-a-half bays with a single aisle on the eastern side.
-Large quoins.
-Farmyard (west) side has inserted double doors on the right with a wooden lintel, two rows of slit vents on the left, and a later casement beneath the eaves.
-The lean-to buildings at each end are not of special interest.
+The barn is single-storey and approximately two-and-a-half bays wide, with a single aisle on the eastern side.
+Large quoins are present.
+The west-facing farmyard side has inserted double doors with a wooden lintel on the right, and two rows of slit vents on the left.
+A later casement window is located beneath the eaves.
+The lean-to buildings at each end are of insignificant interest.

-INTERIOR: stone paving to right the southern end bay; this and the central adjacent bay on left display late-medieval post-and-truss framing although front-right the south-east post is replaced by a brick pier and the tie beam to far left does not sit on the adjacent wallposts.
-Long, curved braces to the tie beam and the arcade plate extend from one post.
-Original and re-used timbers above the tie beam form principal-rafter trusses with double purlins and a ridge beam, re-used rafters with halvings indicate the original roof was of collared-rafter form.
-The side aisle is considered to be an early addition to the barn because the braces supporting its roof structure are lap-jointed rather than properly tenoned into the posts.
-The northern truss incorporates a re-used timber for its tie-beam.
+Inside, the southern end bay is paved with stone.
+This bay, and the adjacent central bay on the left, show late-medieval post-and-truss framing.
+However, a brick pier replaces a post in the south-east corner, and the tie beam on the far left does not sit on the adjacent wallposts.
+Long, curved braces extend from the tie beam and the arcade plate to the posts.
+Original and re-used timbers above the tie beam form principal-rafter trusses with double purlins and a ridge beam.
+Re-used rafters with halvings suggest the original roof was of collared-rafter form.
+The side aisle is thought to be an early addition, as its roof structure braces are lap-jointed rather than tenoned into the posts.
+The tie-beam of the northern truss incorporates a re-used timber and contains a row of small, empty mortices along its upper edge, potentially indicating that it was originally an external rail over a row of studs, possibly part of a demolished Elizabethan manor house.
+The barn was likely encased in stone around the time the adjacent cowhouse was built.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.